By Sally Beauvais

 “And so what they did was an end-run around these restrictions,” Balovich says.
 “They came up with a solution where if she gave her property to someone who was eligible, that person could take out the tax loan.
 Not telling her she didn’t need to do that at all.”

 But Benavides took the lenders’ advice, and transferred her property to her daughters so that they could take the loan out for her.
-After several years of fees and high interest, the initial $5,000 she owed is up to over $13,000 and counting.
+Now, after several years of fees and high interest, the initial $5,000 she owed is up to over $13,000 and counting.

-Benavides’ daughters defaulted on the loan pretty quickly, and last year, the company brought a foreclosure suit against them.
+Benavides’ daughters defaulted on the loan almost immediately, and last year, the company brought a foreclosure suit against them.

 “They were able to in fact extend a loan to a person who was not legally able to take out this loan—because she shouldn’t,” Balovich says.
 “The state wants to protect elderly people from losing their home to property taxes.
 And that is probably the most egregious fact here.”